valkey-io/valkey-doc/commands/cluster-slot-stats.md

 ## Options

 * `ORDERBY` -- Returns an ordered slot statistics based on the specified statistic and sub-arguments to identify hot / cold slots across the cluster.
+Either `ASC` or `DESC` modifiers can be used.
 In the event of a tie in the stats, ascending slot number is used as a tie breaker.
 * `SLOTSRANGE` -- Returns slot statistics based on the slots range provided for pagination.
 The range is inclusive.
 The response is ordered in ascending slot number.

 ## Examples

 ### Response in RESP2

+For `ORDERBY`:
 ```
 > CLUSTER SLOT-STATS ORDERBY KEY-COUNT LIMIT 2 DESC
 1) 1) (integer) 12426